vrmiguel/buztd/README.md

 /// The ideal value for this cutoff varies a lot between systems.
 /// Try messing around with `tools/mem-eater.c` to guesstimate a value that works well for you. pub const cutoff_psi: f32 = 0.05;

+/// Sets processes that buztd must never kill.
+/// The values expected here are the `comm` values of the process you don't want to have terminated.
+/// A comm-value is the filename of the executable truncated to 16 characters.. pub const unkillables = std.ComptimeStringMap(void, .{
+         .{ "firefox", void },
+         .{ "rustc", void },
+         .{ "electron", void },
+});

+/// If any error occurs, restarts the monitoring instead of exiting with an unsuccesful status code pub const retry: bool = true;
 ```